nshout/nshout/README.md

 #### Mainly working with Python.
 ![Python Developer.](https://cdn.discordapp.com/attachments/1016774617232330782/1021202178116947988/Banner_2.png?size=4096)

-2 years of experience with Python, still lacking and learning the efficient and advanced ways.
+2 years of writing code, still lacking and learning the efficient and advanced ways.

 I prefer and mainly use JetBrains IDE's for everything.